 What to expect from work and study support services

-5. understanding your rights at work
+- Understanding your rights at work.

 What are reasonable adjustments or accommodations at work or study?

-Employers have a responsibility to make reasonable adjustments to the workplace so that an employee can do their job well.
-This responsibility is included in the Disability Discrimination Act 1992, which means it’s required by law.
 Adjustments should respond to the particular needs or concerns of the individual.
-Examples of adjustments could include making changes to the workplace, flexible start or finish times, options to work from home where possible, modifying equipment or providing extra training.
+Examples of adjustments could include making changes to the environment, flexible start or finish times, options to work or study from home, modifying equipment or providing extra training.

 Not sure if you’re ready to receive support?